xwp/vip-site-template/readme.md

 7. Once the feature is ready for production, open a new pull request from the same feature branch to the `master` branch.

 8. Ensure that all automated checks pass and merge in the pull request.
-The automated [Travis CI workflow](https://travis-ci.com/xwp/vip-go-site) will deploy it to the `master-build` branch.
+The automated [Travis CI workflow](https://travis-ci.com/xwp/vip-go-site) will deploy it to the `master-built` branch.

 ## Plugins and Themes